ministryofjustice/observability-platform-user-guide/README.md

 ## About this repository

-This is the user guide for Ministry of Justice Observability Platform.
+This is the user guide for the Ministry of Justice's Observability Platform.

 ### Contributing